 A third notable objection to QDC concerns exclusion behavior.
 Specifically, Persaud and Cowey (2008; Persaud & McLeod, 2014) show that GY makes systematic errors in an exclusion task when stimuli are presented in his blindfield.
-This is claimed to be straightforwardly inconsistent with ODC.
+This is claimed to be straightforwardly inconsistent with QDC.
 In their task, GY was asked to report where a square grating did not appear in a spatial 2ifc design in which it could appear either in the upper or lower quadrant of his blind or sighted field at a variety of contrast levels.
 In his sighted field, as contrast increased, GY's performance steadily improved under both inclusion and exclusion instructions, as we would expect.
 However, in his blindfield, as contrast increased, GY increasingly made errors under exclusion instructions.
 Thus, at high contrast he (wrongly) chose the target's actual location 62% of time under exclusion instructions versus 64% with inclusion instructions.
-Persaud and Cowey claim that failure to exclude shows that the relevant information 'could not have could not have been processed consciously because [otherwise it] would have been used to make correct exclusion responses' (1051).
-They also contend that their method 'clearly circumvents the problems with subjective reports' (1054) and that their results are 'not a mere ... artefact of response biases' (1050) since they do 'not rely on subjective reports' (ibid).
+Persaud and Cowey (2008) claim that failure to exclude shows that the relevant information "could not have been processed consciously because [otherwise it] would have been used to make correct exclusion responses" (p.
+1051).
+They